 - Art.
 1. Second Sudden-Victory Period.
 If the score remains tied after the 30-second tiebreaker periods in the first round of overtime, a second round begins with a sudden-victory period of one minute.
-If, because of a first nonbleeding injury timeout, a wrestler secures one minute of riding time at the conclusion of the sudden-victory period, that wrestler shall be awarded one point for advantage time and be declared the winner. - Art.
+If, because of a first nonbleeding injury timeout, a wrestler secures one minute of riding time at the conclusion of the sudden-victory period, that wrestler shall be awarded one point for riding time and be declared the winner. - Art.
 2. No Winner Determined.
 If the score remains tied after the suddenvictory period, two 30-second tiebreaker periods will be wrestled.
-The choice of top, bottom, neutral or defer will be granted to the wrestler who did not have the choice in the first tiebreaker round. - Art.
-3. Winning the Tiebreaker Periods.
-The two 30-second tiebreaker periods will be wrestled in their entirety, time advantage shall be kept and recorded and all points will be scored.
-The competitor with the greater number of points at the conclusion of both tiebreaker periods, or who is awarded a fall, technical fall, default or disqualification, is declared the winner.
+The choice of top, bottom, neutral or defer will be granted to the wrestler who did not have the choice in the first tiebreaker round.

 - Art.
-4. Advantage Time to Determine Winner.
-If the score remains tied at the end of the second round of overtime, time advantage shall be used to determine the winner.
-If a competitor has one second or more of net time advantage accumulated from the two rounds of tiebreaker periods, that wrestler is declared the winner. - Art.
-5. Additional Rounds of Overtime.
-If the score remains tied after the second and any subsequent round(s) of overtime, and no net time advantage exists, the match will continue in the same fashion (sudden-victory period of one minute, two 30-second tiebreaker periods).
-The winner is declared using the same methods described in Rule 3.16.4 or 3.17.4.
+3. Winning the Tiebreaker Periods.
+The two 30-second tiebreaker periods will be wrestled in their entirety, riding time shall be kept and recorded and all points will be scored.
+The competitor with the greater number of points at the conclusion of both 30-second tiebreaker periods, or who is awarded a fall, technical fall, default, disqualification or has a net riding time advantage of at least one second, is declared the winner. - Art.
+4. Additional Rounds of Overtime.
+If the score remains tied after the second and any subsequent round(s) of overtime, and no net riding time advantage exists after the second tiebreaker period, the match will continue to another one-minute sudden-victory period and two 30-second tiebreaker periods.
+The winner is declared using the same methods described in Rules 3.16.2 and 3.16.4.